 Incomplete combustion produces soot, carbon and other deposit-forming materials.
-An engine running too "rich," or with too much fuel, increases the amount of contaminants.
-In gasoline engines, light-load and low-speed operations increase these combustion byproducts more than high-load, high-speed operations.
-Diesel engines produce more of these by-products with low-speed, high-load operations.
+An engine running too "rich," or with too much fuel, increases the amount of conta minants.
+In gasoline engines, lightload and low-speed operations increase these combustion by-products more than high-load, high-speed operations.
+Diesel engines produce more of the by-products with lowspeed, high-load operations.